khatri7968/WE-Project-19SW32-128-19SWX108/README.md

 * Make sure you have python in your system and an ide like pycharm, vs code.
 * You have to install flask by writting `pip install flask` into your command prompt(cmd).
 * Open the downloaded folder in pycharm or any other ide you like and simply run this.

+For more inforamtion you can watch the following youtube video